 Matter How the matter was addressed Auditors responsibility under generally accepted auditing standards We are responsible for completing an audit in accordance with generally accepted auditing standards in New Zealand.
 The detailed terms of which are set out in our audit engagement letter.
-Confirmation of Audit Independence In conducting our audit, we are required to comply with the independence requirements of PES-1 Code of Ethics for Assurance Practitioners issued by the External Reporting Board.
+Confirmation of Audit Independence In conducting our audit, we are required to comply with the independence requirements of AG PES-1 Code of Ethics for Assurance Practitioners issued by the External Reporting Board.
 Our own internal policies and procedures are put in place to identify any threats to our independence, and to appropriately deal with and, if relevant, mitigate those risks.
-For the comfort of the Board, we note that the following processes assist in maintaining our independence: No other work is permitted to be undertaken by any BDO office without the express approval of the audit engagement partner.
+For the comfort of the Board, we note that the following processes assist in maintaining our independence: No other work is permitted to be undertaken by any BDO office without the express approval of the audit engagement partner or the OAG.
 All services performed by any national BDO office will be reported to the governing body.
-Audit fees billed for the 2019 audit were \$6,068.
-There were no other services provided by our firm for the financial year.
-Management Judgements and Estimates Under International Standards on Auditing (NZ), we have a responsibility to ensure that you have been informed about the process used by the School in formulating particularly sensitive accounting estimates, assumptions or valuation judgements.
-Overall we note that the judgements and estimates by management in preparing the results for the year ended 31 December 2019 appear reasonable.
+There were no other services provided by BDO during the year.
+Management Judgements and Estimates Under International Standards on Auditing (NZ), we have a responsibility to ensure that you have been informed about the process used by the School in formulating particularly sensitive accounting estimates, assumptions, or valuation judgements.
+Overall, we note that the judgements and estimates made by management in the preparation of the financial statements for the year ended 31 December 2021 appear reasonable.
 Key matters impacting on our audit have been raised in sections 2 and 3 of this report if applicable.
-Matters requiring Board of Trustee input We have placed reliance on the Board's review and approval of the following matters: Minutes of the Board meetings; Implementation of such controls as is needed to ensure that financial statements are presented fairly; Review and approval of management accounts; Review and approval of annual budget; Review and approval of 10 Year Property Plan Notification of fraud; and Review and approval of the financial statements.